Skip to contents

 • A motif column (from quantify_motifs())

-Here’s a key difference: in glycoproteomics, different sites can have completely different glycan repertoires.
-But in traitproteomics, every site gets scored on the same set of traits or motifs—it’s like having standardized metrics across all your glycosylation sites.
+In glycoproteomics, different sites can have different glycan repertoires.
+In traitproteomics, every site is scored on the same set of traits or motifs - standardized metrics across glycosylation sites.

-The short answer?
 Not really!
-Experiment types work behind the scenes quite intuitively.
-You’ll mostly encounter them in two situations:
+Experiment types work behind the scenes.
+You’ll encounter them in:

-1. Reading documentation - When you see references to specific experiment types
+1. Documentation - References to specific experiment types

 2. Error messages - Like “Expecting a glycoproteomics experiment, but got a traitproteomics experiment”